“A rapid colony screening method, the colony PCR validates the target DNA or gene construct present in a bacteria that

 Researchers use colony PCR in gene transfer, gene therapy, gene cloning, genetic alteration and CRISPR-CAS9-like experiments.

 The main application of colony PCR is to evaluate the correct ligation process in bacterial and yeast.

 Colony PCR optimization:

 Designing a primer, preparing a reaction and doing amplification isn’t enough to get successful results in colony PCR.
 We need some extra optimization to achieve the goal.

-Here are some of the tips you can use, or point you can take care about.
+Here are some of the tips you can use, or point you can take care of.

 Using a few colonies, too much starting material increases the chance of non-specific amplification.